 Continuous Testing was once just an aspiration.
 Now, the drive towards digital transformation has made Continuous Testing a business imperative.
 Organizations like these are paving the path forward, demonstrating that Continuous Testing can—and must—become a reality in enterprise organizations.

-Reimagining the Future of Testing
+Reimagining the future of testing

-Digital transformation, cloud, AI, machine learning, RPA and the Internet of Things (IoT) are undeniably impacting the future of testing— but so are legacy systems, regulatory compliance, and security.
+Digital transformation, cloud, AI, machine learning, and the Internet of Things (IoT) are undeniably impacting the future of testing— but so are legacy systems, regulatory compliance, and security.
 How do we reconcile the old with the new, separate the hype from reality, and prioritize what to focus on?